On the Social Climbing of Eggs

 Image by Roman Odintsov via Pexels

-It has been brought to my attention that the humble egg —once content to arrive in a modest carton and behave as breakfast— has undergone a most ambitious transformation.
+It has been brought to this author’s attention that the humble egg —once content to arrive in a modest carton and behave as breakfast— has undergone a most ambitious transformation.

-It is unclear whether we intend to make an omelette or declare a moral philosophy.
+It is unclear whether one intends to make an omelette or declare a moral philosophy.

 Observe, if you will, the modern shopper.
 Intelligent.
 Capable.
-Fully employed.
+In dire need of spare time.
 And yet suspended before the refrigerated case, calculating not merely price, but virtue.
-With one wrong selection, we risk appearing insufficiently conscientious —or, worse, insufficiently informed.
+With one wrong selection, we risk appearing insufficiently conscientious, or —worse— insufficiently informed.

 How very exhausting.